lawmana/EV353_OceanographyClimate/README.md

-# EV353_OceanographClimate
+# EV353_OceanographyClimate
 Repository for EV353 Oceanography and Climate at Colorado College

-# Setting up your course Python environment
+# Setting up your Python environment for EV353
 ***We will go over the instructions below during the first week of class.***

 ## Option A: If you have taken EV333 Atmospheric Science with Professor Lawman